NIT-Hamirpur-NITH/tipsNtricks/README.md

 39. [**10minutemail.com**](http://10minutemail.com/10MinuteMail/index.html)- To avoid spam create a temporary email.
 40. [**codepen.io**](http://codepen.io/)- Edit HTML,CSS,JS online.
 Playground for front end web development.
 41. [**Zeta Uploader**](https://www.zeta-uploader.com/)- Zeta Uploader is used to send large files to any email address without any login/signup and you can protect your uploaded or sent data by password.
 For more detail visit Zeta Upolader site.
+42. [**web.whatsapp.com**](https://www.whatsapp.com)- To connect whatsapp in mobile with computer.
+Also shows a pop-up notification whenever a message is recieved.

 ## Single Page Web Application
 1. [*HasteBin*](http://hastebin.com/about.md) (Open Source Paste Bin )